-Among the various available technologies for the valorisation of such organic waste, pyrolysis stands out as a particularly efficient thermochemical approach for converting the carbon and nutrient content of the biomass into a stable solid fraction, biochar, which is mainly suitable for use as a soil improver and fertiliser.
-Compared to slower biochemical conversion pathways, thermochemical processes such as pyrolysis offer a more efficient route for processing complex organic materials.
-Particularly, slow pyrolysis, operating at moderate temperatures (300–700 °C), low heating rates (0.1–1 °C/s), and extended residence times (10–100 minutes) under oxygen-limited conditions, yields three main products: biochar, bio-oil, and syngas.
-The distribution and quality of these products depend on the feedstock characteristics and pyrolysis parameters, which can be optimised to maximise specific outputs (Pahnila et al., 2023).
-Biochar has gained considerable interest for agricultural applications, notably as a soil amendment and carbon sink.
-When used as an additive in composting, it enhances feedstock structure, improves oxygen diffusion, reduces nutrient leaching, and mitigates greenhouse gas emissions (Xiao et al., 2017).
+For the valorisation of such organic waste, a thermochemical approach is suitable for converting the carbon and nutrient content of the biomass into valuable products.
+Firstly, it provides biochar, which can be used as a soil improver and fertiliser, along with bio-oil and syngas, which are sources of energy.
+Secondly, compared to biochemical conversion pathways, thermochemical processes are fast and offer a more efficient route for processing complex organic materials (Liu et al., 2022).

+Among the various available thermochemical technologies, pyrolysis stands out as one of the efficient processes, particularly slow pyrolysis, operating at moderate temperatures (300–700 °C), low heating rates (0.1–1 °C/s), and extended residence times (10–100 minutes) under oxygen-limited conditions.
+Moreover, the distribution and quality of these products depend on the feedstock characteristics and pyrolysis parameters, especially residence time, which can be optimised to maximise specific outputs (Pahnila et al., 2023).
+For instance, Centeno et al. (2023) demonstrated that increasing residence time during pyrolysis enhances biochar yield.
+The study highlighted that longer residence times allow for more complete thermal decomposition and carbon retention, optimising biochar production efficiency.

-Regulatory frameworks such as EU Regulation (2019/1009) and the Italian Legislative Decree (75/2010) govern the production and use of biochar, supporting its application as a soil improver or growing medium.
-Furthermore, voluntary standards, including the European Biochar Certificate (EBC, 2022) and those of the International Biochar Initiative (IBI, 2015), provide quality guidelines to ensure sustainable use in agriculture.
-Recent research has highlighted the feasibility of developing decentralised biorefineries along the Italian Adriatic coast, leveraging locally available fish and mollusc residues for the production of value-added products such as biochar-compost composites, enzymatic hydrolysates, and calcium carbonate (Andreola et al., 2023).
+Regulatory frameworks such as European regulation (FMFPA, EU (2019) and Italian regulation (RRFF, IG (2010) govern the production and use of biochar, supporting its application as a soil improver or growing medium.
+Furthermore, voluntary standards, including the European Biochar Certificate (FSBP, EBC (2025) and those of the International Biochar Initiative (GCB, IBI (2020), provide quality guidelines to ensure sustainable use in agriculture.

-This study investigates the influence of residence time on the pyrolysis of pruning waste (PW) and of a mixed organic waste composed of 30% fish processing residues (fish waste FW) and 70% pruning waste (PW), carried out at a fixed temperature of 400 °C. The selected feedstock composition reflects a realistic co-processing scenario, where nitrogen-rich fish waste is stabilised through blending with lignocellulosic biomass with the aim to improve process handling and enhance biochar quality.
-The residence time, a key parameter in slow pyrolysis, affects the extent of thermal degradation and the yield and characteristics of the resulting biochar.
-By exploring different residence times under consistent thermal conditions, the study aims to optimise the process for the production of agronomically valuable biochar while contributing to the sustainable management of organic waste streams.
+Based on the discussion mentioned above, the study is designed to investigate the influence of residence time on biochar quality, yield, and nutrient content from co-pyrolysis of fish and pruning waste.
+In addition, syngas and bio-oil are characterised for energy recovery potential.

 Materials and methods